What CEOs Should Measure to Drive Performance: The Top 13

 4. Ability to Retain Top Talent

-The Top 3 Other Metrics for CEOs to Consider
+The Top 3 Operational and Strategic Metrics CEOs Should Measure

 While financial, customer, and employee-based metrics typically cover most key strategic plans, we know from strategy retreat facilitation that other areas frequently come up.
 Here are three other areas to consider: